Hispanic Heritage Month is a U.S. national celebration of Latin contributions to the United States.

-The Columbus Day commemoration in the United States was begun to stop violence against Italian-Americans.
-That is why Italian-Americans treasure the day.
+The Columbus Day commemoration in the United States was begun to stop violence against Italian Americans.
+That is why Italian Americans treasure the day and treasure Columbus.

 Our African communities are involved too.
 Most Italian immigrants of the past came from Southern Italy.
 Sicily is less than 100 miles from Africa.
 Southern Italians share a North African heritage and were comfortable with it.

-Confederate White supremacists abused African-Americans terribly, even after the war and began to do the same to Italian-Americans.
+Confederate White supremacists abused African Americans terribly, even after losing the war and began to do the same to Italian Americans.

 There is no point celebrating evil.
 Perhaps we can celebrate a more honorable Italian or Italian American on this day.
 There are many.
 A great first step would be for our communities to commemorate the day together.
 We invite leaders of New York City and our Italian, Indigenous, Hispanic and African communities to come together around this.
 We are All In NYC.